CalmBit/libpcrs/PCRS.md

 ### 2.1 Basic PCRS file

-The maximum grid size is 255x255 - 0xFFx0xFF.
-This is a hard limit - no board can be bigger than this, and any board trying to declare a multi- byte size will trip up the parser and recieve an error.
+The maximum size of a single default PCRS "board" is 255x255 - one byte per axis.
+This is a hard limit, and a compiler/parser **MUST NOT** implement bigger blocks within the default framework - use an extension.

 The first four bytes of a PCRS file are the magic number - appropriately "PCRS".
 This is followed by the block index, which is layed out like so: